Internships

 Apply for an internship with AIIA NSW

-Applications for our Semester 1 2025 (February-June) internship program are now open.
+Applications for our Semester 1 2025 (February-June) internship program have now closed.

 Internships at AIIA NSW are offered to university students who have an interest in international affairs, and who are looking to further develop their skills for future professional involvement in international policy.
 AIIA NSW internships are highly competitive and previous interns have found employment in Australian Public Service graduate roles, think tanks, not-for-profit organisations, business, law and academia.